DPDK/dpdk/doc/guides/nics/cxgbe.rst

   Toggle behavior to keep/strip outer VLAN in Q-in-Q packets.
 If enabled, the outer VLAN tag is preserved in Q-in-Q packets.
 Otherwise, the outer VLAN tag is stripped in Q-in-Q packets.

+- ``tx_mode_latency`` (default **0**)

+  When set to 1, Tx doesn't wait for max number of packets to get coalesced and sends the packets immediately at the end of the current Tx burst.
+When set to 0, Tx waits across multiple Tx bursts until the max number of packets have been coalesced.
+In this case, Tx only sends the coalesced packets to hardware once the max coalesce limit has been reached.

 CXGBE VF Only Runtime Options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^